adolgert/drmaa2/docs/plans.rst

 Jobs and then act on them individually, for instance to release a hold, or act on them as a group by waiting until any are started or until any are terminated.

+Thoughts on memory.

+- Can use weakref.finalize to ensure things are called during deletion.
+- There are callbacks for creation of strings and other to do freeing of members.
+- In hold.c, when you free the job template, it auto-frees the list in the template.